abfeb8/FileOrganizer/README.md

 # FileOrganizer
-Thise script will organise all the different file types of *Target* direcory into sub folders.
+Thise script will organise all the different file types of *Target* directory into sub folders.

 ### Steps
 * Run the script